ayroh/Shooter-Impact-Mobile-Game/README.md

 # Shooter-Impact-Mobile-Game

-    This is an school project of 5 students.
+    This is a school project of 5 students.
     I implemented the gameplay side of this Top-down shooter game.

  Credits: